soniyaprasad77/NetflixUI/README.md

 2. Open your web browser and navigate to `http://localhost:3000`.

-3. Start chatting with NetflixGPT and enjoy personalized recommendations!
+3. Start searching with blockbuster and enjoy personalized recommendations!

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to NetflixGPT, please follow these steps:
+If you'd like to contribute to blockbuster, please follow these steps:

 1. Fork the repository.